zacmaes/coding-progress-readme/README.md

 Logging what I have worked on and learned daily.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+## April 30, 2021 - Evening
+  - Read some free code camp
+  - watched a ton of coding videos, but didn't actually write any code
+  - researched internships in florida to apply to

+## April 29, 2021 - Evening
+  - Finally solved the daily coding problem 2
+  - watched coding youtube videos

+## April 28, 2021 - Coded at work throughout(early release day)
+  - worked on solving daily coding problem
+  - was unsure of a solution

 ## April 27, 2021 - 10:00pm
   - started with daily coding problem, worked from 10 - 11:11, no working solution yet.
   - carreer research till 12am